-10 lessons I learned from an old movie
+10 lessons I learned from my favorite movie

 Frank Capra’s “It’s a Wonderful Life,” 1946, is my all-time favorite movie.
 I was discussing it this Christmas and someone asked my why it was my favorite movie.
 I had never thought of that before.
 Why was this my favorite movie?
 So this Christmas I watched the movie with that question in mind and I discovered many valuable life lessons I hadn’t really noticed before.
 These lessons contribute to my love of this movie, in addition to the fact that Mary Bailey reminds me so much of my wife Carolyn.
 I would like to share these life lessons with you and I hope you will keep these in mind the next time you see my favorite movie.